Carms-dev/gegi-law-gatsby-netlify/content/cases/stevenson-v-ontario-health-and-long-term-care.md

 ---
 isCornerstone: false
-caseName: Stevenson v Ontario (Health and Long-Term Care)
+caseName: Stevenson v.
+Ontario (Health and Long-Term Care)
 citation: 2010 HRTO 179
 description: In this case, the applicant alleges that their employer will not alter their records to reflect their correct gender.
 The OHRT deferred the